deanpeters/product-manager-prompts/prompts/user-story-splitting-prompt-template.md

 ## AI Assistant Task:
 1. Receive the user story provided by the user.
 2. Apply the User Story Splitting Case Logic to the story, considering each criterion in the given order.
-3. Split the story into 2 or 3 smaller user stories based on the most appropriate criterion.
+3. Split the story into 2 smaller user stories based on the most appropriate criterion.
+- NOTE: each split of a story has a left side of the split smaller user story and a right side of the smaller split of the user story
 4. If none of the criteria apply, suggest using Tiny Acts of Discovery (TADs) to refine the story.
 5. Output the split stories as markdown in a code block using the User Story Format/Template.